 Students seeking review of a grievance must make a written request for review and direct it appropriately:

-- Vice President of Student Affairs for grievances related to the Student Standards of Conduct or athletics
+- Vice President of Student Affairs for grievances related to the Student Standards of Conduct

 Students in the Criminal Justice Institute do not come under the jurisdiction of the review committees named in the previous paragraph.
 Criminal Justice students must follow the Process for Disciplinary Review as described in the Criminal Justice Policy Manual.